 We’re celebrating the 15th anniversary of Foundation Directory Online (FDO) by offering 15 insider tips, secrets, favorite searches, and other hints to help you get the most out of FDO.
-I’ve asked Foundation Center librarians, trainers, and editors for their ideas and contributed some of my own.
-I’ll share them with you in a three-part blog series, starting with today’s post.
-You’re welcome to e-mail me for more information about any of these or to share your own.
+We’re counting down from 15 to 1.

 Not an FDO subscriber?
-Now’s a great time to get on board so you can use these tips: until 11/30, new monthly subscribers can buy 3 months and get 1 additional month free!
+Now’s a great time to get on board so you can use these tips: until 1/31, new monthly subscribers can buy 3 months and get 1 additional month free!
 Plus, you’ll get a free FDO training webinar valued at $69.
 Select “Special Offer” at checkout!